teguhap/teguhap/README.md

 [![Teguhap's github stats](https://github-readme-stats.vercel.app/api?username=teguhap)](https://github.com/teguhap/teguhap)

-### I'm a Junior Android Developer!
+### I'm a Junior Mobile Developer!
 - 🔭 I’m currently working on a few of side project!
-- 👨‍💻 I’m currently learning more about Advance Android Developer
+- 👨‍💻 I’m currently learning more about Advance Mobile Developer
 - 👨‍🎓 I’m currently Studying at Singaperbangsa Karawang University majoring in Information Systems
 - 👯 I’m looking to collaborate with other developer
 - 🥅 2022 Goals: Contribute more to Open Source projects,Develop at least 10 android apps and publish in playstore